Bronchopulmonary dysplasia: Epidemiology

 The rate of BPD varies among institutions, which may reflect neonatal risk factors, care practices (e.g., target levels for acceptable oxygen saturation), and differences in the clinical definitions of BPD.
+Cohort studies from around the world report a BPD prevalence of 11–50% among preterm infants; this wide range is largely attributable to differences in the specific criteria used for diagnosis.
+BPD is the most common complication of prematurity and appears to be increasing in prevalence, likely reflecting improved overall survival among extremely preterm infants.